 “The gas in this galaxy is so rarefied that the only thing keeping its molecules warm is the cosmic background radiation – what’s left of the Big Bang,” says Sebastien Muller.

 Taking advantage of a lucky alignment, the team measured light from an even more distant source behind the galaxy, a quasar known as PKS 1830-211.
-The quasar is a young galaxy which shines brightly because of jets from a supermassive black hole at its center.
+The quasar is a young galaxy that shines brightly because of jets from a supermassive black hole at its center.

 “We analyzed radio waves from the quasar which had passed through the gas in the galaxy.
-In the radio waves, we could identify traces of many different molecules”, says Sebastien Muller.
+In the radio waves, we could identify traces of many different molecules,” says Sebastien Muller.

 Using a sophisticated computer model, the astronomers used these molecular signatures, left like fingerprints in the light from the quasar, to measure the temperature in the gas clouds in the intervening galaxy.

 The temperature of the cosmic background radiation they measured was 5.08 Kelvin (+/- 0.10 Kelvin).
 This is extremely cold, but significantly warmer than the temperature which scientists measure in today’s universe, 2.73 Kelvin.
 Scientists measure temperatures in Kelvin above absolute zero (0 Kelvin = -273 degrees Celsius).
 One Kelvin is the same size as one degree Celsius.

 “The temperature of the cosmic background radiation in the past has been measured before, at even larger distances.
 But this is the most precise measurement yet of the ambient temperature when the universe was younger than it is now,” says Alexandre Beelen, astronomer at the Institute for Space Astrophysics at the University of Paris, France.